Coronavirus: India pins its hopes on vaccines to stop COVID case surge | DW | 06.04.2021

 The recent rise in cases has been attributed to an increase in public gatherings and people ignoring COVID containment measures.
 Many Indians are also experiencing pandemic fatigue a year after coronavirus first emerged in India.
 New variants and a "double mutation" of the virus are also circulating in India.

-Election season is also underway for over 200 million people in Assam, Bengal, Kerala and Tamil Nadu.
+Moreover, election season is underway for over 200 million people in Assam, Bengal, Kerala and Tamil Nadu.

 "Many parts still have a large vulnerable population that is susceptible to contracting an infection.
 This makes it imperative to follow COVID appropriate behavior, especially wearing a mask when stepping out," Randeep Guleria, director of the All India Institute of Medical Sciences, told DW.